oasis-tcs/openc2-jadn/jadn-v1.1.md

 * Every instance of the Schema type is identified by a globally-unique package namespace.
 Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
-An individual Schema instance is called a "package" to distinguish it from the set of instances in an information model.
+An individual Schema instance is called a "package" to distinguish it from an application "schema" as the complete set of instances in an information model.
 * There is no "information model" type containing or naming a set of schema packages.
-Applications load the relevant package(s) plus any additional packages needed to resolve type references.
+Applications load relevant package(s) plus any additional packages needed to resolve type references.

-Type is defined in [Section 3](#3-jadn-types).  \
-Schema is defined in [Section 4](#4-schema-packages).  \
+[Section 3](#3-schema-packages) defines schema packages and metadata.  \
+[Section 4](#4-jadn-types) defines the JADN core types.  \
+[Section 5](#5-extensions) defines shortcuts that make type definitions more convenient without affecting meaning.  \
-Using encoding rules to define concrete data formats is discussed in [Section 5](#5-serialization-and-data-formats)
+[Section 6](#6-serialization-and-data-formats) discusses using encoding rules to define concrete data formats.

-## 2.1 Extensions

-... extensions are syntax conveniences ... extensions are described in [Section 6](#6-extensions) ...

-## 2.2 Notation
+## 2.1 Schema Notation

 The normative form of a JADN type definition is the abstract Type structure defined in Section 3.
 Each type definition can be represented as JSON data and validated by a concrete schema as defined in Section 5, but can also be represented unambiguously in other formats more suited to human understanding.
-Several such representations are described in [Section 7](#7-alternate-representations), including:
+Several such representations are described in [Section 7](#7-alternate-schema-representations), including:
 * a text-based information definition language (IDL) defined and validated by a language grammar
 * property tables used in protocol or document format specifications
 * entity-relationship diagrams (ERDs) used for data modeling